timakin/capistrano3-ridgepole/README.md

 ## Loading

-In your configuration file ( `deploy.rb` ) , load this capistrano3-ridgepole module.
+In your configuration file ( `Capfile` ) , load this capistrano3-ridgepole module.

 ```ruby
 require 'capistrano3/ridgepole'